nofartu/OurRetrivalEngine/README.md

 This project has been developed as part of a Information Retrieval course, which took place during the fall semester of 2018 in Ben Gurion University.
 This project can be divided into two parts:
 - Part 1: text pre-processing:

-  -reading all documents from corpus
+  - reading all documents from corpus

-  -parsing documents into terms and tokens
+  - parsing documents into terms and tokens

-  -stemming all the tokens
+  - stemming all the tokens

-  -Create inverted index, a dictionary and posting files
+  - Create inverted index, a dictionary and posting files

  - Part 2: after having all the data saved and organized

   - Search for queries

   - Rank and display them according to the relevancy

 ## before you start
 In order to start running the notebook you must first download the corpus, stop words and create a place to save all information.